Londonderry House: History

+Sale and demolition

 The Londonderry age on Park Lane drew to a close after the death of Edith, Dowager Marchioness of Londonderry.
-The last social events hosted by the family in Londonderry House were the debutante balls of the Hon.
-Elizabeth Keppel in 1959 and the Hon.
-Rose Keppel in 1961, hosted by their mother, Lady Mairi Bury (youngest daughter of the 7th Marquess); the wedding reception of the Hon.
-Elizabeth Keppel, following her marriage to her cousin Alastair Villiers, in June 1962, and a subsequent, final, "farewell" party given by Alastair, 9th Marquess, the following month, for 300 guests, including Mick Jagger and Paul McCartney.
-Retrenchment saw Londonderry House sold in 1962 with the Londonderry Trustees receiving a sale consideration of £500,000 in 1962 money.
+The last social events hosted by the family in Londonderry House were the debutante balls of Elizabeth Keppel in 1959 and Rose Keppel in 1961, hosted by their mother, Lady Mairi Bury (youngest daughter of the 7th Marquess); the wedding reception of Elizabeth Keppel, following her marriage to her cousin Alastair Villiers, in June 1962, and a subsequent, final, "farewell" party given by Alastair, 9th Marquess, the following month, for 300 guests, including Mick Jagger and Paul McCartney.

+The house was sold at auction by the Trustees of the Estate of the 7th Marquess on 26 July 1962.
+The purchaser was former Tesco Director Isaac Klug, who purchased the site of Londonderry House (No. 19 Park Lane and 24 Hertford Street) and an adjoining lot at 22-23 Hertford Street (together totalling some 18,000 square feet) for £500,000 on behalf of his family's investment trust Budget Property Co.

 The "Londonderry Silver" was mostly bought by the Brighton council for the Royal Pavilion, where it can currently be seen, along with the Ormonde silver.
 The large statue at the foot of the staircase of Londonderry House, Canova's Theseus and the Minotaur, was bought by the Victoria & Albert Museum.
-George Stubbs's masterpiece, the life-size painting of the racehorse Hambletonian after his famous win at Newmarket, was one of the items which belonged to Lady Mairi Bury and it was taken down from the library in Londonderry House and rehung on the staircase of Lady Mairi's own home at Mount Stewart, in County Down, where it is still to be seen today.
+George Stubbs's masterful life-size painting of the racehorse Hambletonian after his famous win at Newmarket was one of the items which belonged to Lady Mairi Bury and it was taken down from the library in Londonderry House and rehung on the staircase of Lady Mairi's own home at Mount Stewart, in County Down, where it is still to be seen today.